 The second Saturday in August.
 The tour offers an up-close and personal look at the abandoned mining town located in the high Absaroka Mountains.
 Explore numerous historic structures, mines and alpine scenery.
 The proposed summer cabin of Amelia Earhart is a short hike away.

-Medicine Lodge Creek Pictograph Tour
+Medicine Lodge Creek state archaeological site Tour

 The fourth Saturday in August.
-Tour the Medicine Creek State Archaeological Site.
+Tour the Medicine Lodge Creek State Archaeological Site.
 Archaeologist Dr. Larry Todd leads the tour of this ancient pictograph site near Hyattville.
 Side tours to the Colby Mammoth Kill Site and the Washakie Museum are offered.

 Free annual tour of the historic ghost town of Arland town site and the old Meeteetse cemetery.
 Arland has a unique and violent past with fascinating tales about the people who lived there.
 Many of the residents are reported to have died in a “web of lawlessness, romance, intrigue and murder”.